What is nonequilibrium?: Nonequilibrium (open) problems

 \item \underline{New materials and devices}: There are serious gaps in our understanding of nonequilibrium assembly and of the nonequilibrium synthesis of molecules.
 Can one control response in terms of conductivity, elasticity, chirality and viscosity via the kinetics of nonequilibrium driving?
 As a special case, how to mimic biological materials, working multicellularity, macroscopic synchronization, and how to organize analogues of biological functioning such as memory and intelligence?
 How to manufacture self-reproduction and selction mechanisms?
 Is the signal--to--noise ratio typically getting smaller when far from equilibrium?
 That is important in the construction of biosensing devices.

-\item \underline{Turbulence}: One of the major challenges is the understanding of turbulence.
+\item \underline{Turbulence}: Turbulence refers to a macroscopic nonlinear regime with possibly strong collective and dissipative effects, \cite{kolmogorov1941local,kolmogorov1941dissipation,frisch1995turbulence}.
 What is the status of Kolmogorov's theory (1941) describing an ``energy cascade'' where large eddies break into smaller ones, transferring energy until viscosity dissipates it, characterized by a universal \(-5/3\) power law for energy distribution in the inertial range, sometimes called ``the last great unsolved problem of classical physics?''
-Turbulence refers to a macroscopic nonlinear regime with possibly strong collective and dissipative effects.
-We believe to see reproducible effects and related equations, but so far no convincing and unifying underlying theory.
+We believe to see reproducible effects and related equations \cite{zaki2025turbulence}, but so far no convincing and unifying underlying theory\footnote{An interesting toy-scenario is given by Burgers turbulence, \cite{bec2007burgulence}, failing however to reproduce the phenomena of real turbulence, where pressure induces long-range effects in reciprocal space.}.\\

+The question is then to get a unified vision on turbulence that is compatible and guides experimental observation, \cite{bec2024statistical}.
+Key-words here are the so-called dissipative anomaly (meaning the breakdown of Eulerian time-reversibility\footnote{Possibly caused by the developments of ever-increasing gradients in the kinetic energy profile as the viscosity gets smaller.}), the emergence of spontaneous stochasticity (with stochastic Lagrange trajectories and the phenomenon of Richardson dispersion \cite{richardson1926atmospheric,salazar2009two}), and spatial intermittency which is the breakdown of single scale invariance over distances related to the low-viscosity scales.

 \item \underline{Glass transition} Another example is the physics of amorphous and disordered materials, specifically concerning the glass transition.
 There a huge change in viscosity is witnessed over a small temperature change, with no or little foundation.
 Is the glass transition in the end a (nonequilibrium) transition in dynamical activity?\\ The problem touches deeply on a more general question of how noise on more microscopic levels can be enlarged to macroscopic scales.
 In other words, is the origin of macroscopic chaos to be found in the emergent macroscopic dynamics, or how is all that the natural result of an amplification (with corresponding synchronization) of more microscopic fluctuations.